Hair grooming has long been a constant and essential part of every man’s daily routine, and with good reason.

 Why Straight Edge Razors Are a Good Choice

-Regular cleaning, sharpening, and polishing (also known as “honing and stropping”) will ensure that your blade is in premium condition for its lifetime as well as yours.
-Another great fact about straight razors is that they result in lesser razor bumps, razor burns and skin irritation compared to come disposable razors.
+Regular cleaning, sharpening, and polishing (also known as “honing and stropping”) will ensure that your blade is in premium condition for its life as well as yours.
+Another great fact about straight razors is that they result in lesser razor bumps, razor burns, and skin irritation compared to come disposable razors.

 What to Look for When Buying a Straight Razor

 As straight razors can last you a lifetime, it’s highly essential to buy the right razor.
 Though they may all look similar to each other and appear easy to use, there are a few factors you must consider before you buy yourself a straight razor:

 The Type of Blade: The blade is obviously an important part of straight razors.
 There are three different types of blades, namely “round point”, “square point” and “French point”, named with reference to the shape of the blade’s edge.

 “Round points” are semicircular without a sharp end, making them ideal for beginners.

 “Square points” have a straight, sharp end, useful for shaving small areas, but requiring experience and skill.

 “French points” are a combination of both the previous styles, also known as “oblique point”.

 Material: Straight razors can be made of stainless or carbon steel.
 The former is less expensive and lasts longer, while the former is of higher quality.

 The Style of Your Razor: Straight razors can be modern or vintage.
 Vintage razors are more expensive due to their antique nature, requiring more care and effort.
 Modern razors are easier to maintain and often in better condition, so go for vintage razors only if you don’t mind the liability they come with.